 Viking Sushi

-Crew bringing up our catch for “sushi”
+Crew bringing up our catch for Viking sushi

-Crew bringing up our catch for “sushi”
+Crew bringing up our "sushi"

-Sea scallops and urchins
+Sea scallops and urchins on sushi tour

 Kirkjufell

 Then as we drove through the national park, we saw mountains, lava fields, and even a glance at Snæfellsjökull glacier.
 Snæfellsjökull is a snow-capped glacier that covers a volcano.
-We stopped to photograph Kirkjufell, the most prominent mountain in Grundarfjörður (463 meters/1,519 feet high).
+We stopped to photograph Kirkjufell, the most prominent mountain in Grundarfjörður (463 meters or 1,519 feet high).
 It is one of the top photographed mountains in Iceland and you can see why.
 Its name means Church Mountain due to its resemblance to a church steeple.

-Kirkjufell with melting creek
+Kirkjufell with melting creek in foreground

-Kirkjufell rising in the distance
+Kirkjufell mountain rising in the distance

 Djúpalónssandur

-Svörtulón lagoon
+Snæfellsjökull glacier and Svörtulón lagoon

-Svörtulón lagoon
+Snæfellsjökull glacier and Svörtulón lagoon

 Djúpalónssandur black sand beach